This page covers the 20052007 film series. For the 2015 film, see Fantastic Four (2015).

 - Doomed New Clothes: Johnny is frustrated that he must destroy his new suit to chase the Silver Surfer.
 One wonders why Reed didn't make an unstable molecule tuxedo.

 - Dramatic Irony: The scene shot from Ben Grimm's POV, when he wakes up after being hit by the cosmic storm.
 Everyone watching the film knows he turns into the Thing, so when Johnny Storm says, "Everyone else is fine." we think we know what's wrong with Ben.
-Then it turns out that Johnny is making fun of Ben's human looks.Johnny Storm: Unfortunately, the doctors just couldn't do anything to fix your face.
+Then Johnny holds up a mirror for Ben... and it turns out he's making fun of Ben's human looks.Johnny Storm: Unfortunately, the doctors just couldn't do anything to fix your face.

 - Dumbass Has a Point: In the first film, Johnny tells Reed he always think but never act, and that they were given their powers for a reason and they should just accept them (and enjoy them).
 Later, he tells off Sue to either go out in the world where the public loves them or stay locked up inside the Baxter Building to futilely search for a "cure".Johnny: By the way, the people do love me!